ReplTalk/ReplScripts/ReplicationAndAG/README.md

 As shown in the above image if we want to generate the script to setup publisher/distributor/subscriber in AG we can use the value of variable as setup.

-In the script there are 3 tables defined @distributorNodes, @publisherNodes and @subscriberNodes The distributor, publisher and subscriber replcias information needs to be filled in these table.
+In the script there are 3 tables defined @distributorNodes, @publisherNodes and @subscriberNodes The distributor, publisher and subscriber replicas information needs to be input in these table

 The following steps needs to be followed to setup replication in AG:
 - Now first run the distag.sql and then copy the output.
 The output would be in tsql format.
 Execute the output to setup distributors in AG